smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 **2017/09/04 Build 0107 changes**
 Removed Tool select patch to allow for two extruders T0 and T1 due to problems with Matter control and S3D

+**2017/09/14 Build 0108**
+fixed T0 and T1
+Hood Switch disable / enable now stored in EEPROM
+bleep mute option in M237 /M238 stored in EEPROM
+Extrudes number can now be set in Configuration.h